Négritude: Leopold Senghor

+Leon Damas

 Damas was a French Guianese poet and National Assembly member.
-He had a militant style of defending "black qualities" and rejected any kind of reconciliation with Caucasians.
+He forcefully defended "black qualities" and rejected reconciliation with Caucasians.
 Two particular anthologies were pivotal to the movement; one was published by Damas in 1946, Poètes d'expression française 1900–1945.
 Senghor would then go on to publish Anthologie de la nouvelle poésie nègre et malgache de langue française in 1948.

 Damas's introduction to the work and the poetic anthology was meant to be a sort of manifesto for the movement, but Senghor's own anthology eventually took that role.
 Though it would be the "Preface" written by French philosopher and public intellectual Jean-Paul Sartre for the anthology that would propel Négritude into the broader intellectual conversation.

 Damas' introduction was more political and cultural in nature.
 A distinctive feature of his anthology and beliefs was that Damas felt his message was one for the colonized in general, and included poets from Indochina and Madagascar.
 This is sharply in contrast to Senghor's anthology.
 In the introduction, Damas proclaimed that now was the age where "the colonized man becomes aware of his rights and of his duties as a writer, as a novelist or a storyteller, an essayist or a poet."

 Damas outlines the themes of the work.
-He says, "Poverty, illiteracy, exploitation of man by man, social and political racism suffered by the black or the yellow, forced labor, inequalities, lies, resignation, swindles, prejudices, complacencies, cowardice, failure, crimes committed in the name of liberty, of equality, of fraternity, that is the theme of this indigenous poetry in French."
-Damas' introduction was indeed a calling and affirmation for a distinct cultural identification.
+Damas states, "Poverty, illiteracy, exploitation of man by man, social and political racism suffered by the black or the yellow, forced labor, inequalities, lies, resignation, swindles, prejudices, complacencies, cowardice, failure, crimes committed in the name of liberty, of equality, of fraternity, that is the theme of this indigenous poetry in French."
+This introduction asserted a specific cultural identity.

+Négritude Art Movement

+Overview

+The Négritude art movement started in Paris.
+Négritude artists applied the philosophy of Négritude in their art after training at Western art schools.
+The School of Fine Arts was created to further define and shape the visual movement of the Négritude philosophy.The Négritude art movement advanced African culture and ideas within Western modernity to dismantle biases against African art.